carpentries-incubator/pymarc_basics/_episodes/05 - Changing data in a record.md

 {: .output}

 Lets look at how we might choose the field we want to delete when there are more than one.
-Lets delete the 035 field that contains the text "ilsdb" <code>=035  \\$a(NLNZils)6278-ilsdb</code>:
+Lets delete the 035 field that contains the text "ilsdb":

 ```Python
     for record in reader: